skip to Main Content

 WHAT WE ARE

-MCDEO is an organization of the employees of Conservation Districts in the state of Montana.
+MCDEO is a nonprofit (501(c)3) organization of the employees of Conservation Districts in the state of Montana.
+We have filed with the Montana Secretary of State’s office, current as of 2024.

 WHAT WE DO